diegoiast/fdbox/readme.md

 | `set`        |  *done*  | Does not handle quoting properly due to internal library issues |

+## Compiler support
+ 1. Linux: Clang/GCC - this is the main development environment.
+Supported.
+ 2. Windows10: MinGW/TCM (9) - this is the main development environment.
+Supported.
+ 3. DOS: TC 2.02 - this is the main development environment.
+Supported.
+ 4. DOS: DJGPP - I am haing problems in runtime.
+Seems like `tolower()` is breaking my code.
+Might be a compiler bug, I should choose another version of DJGPP.

 ## Building

 The assumption is that this project will be developed on